 Without prejudice letter: Tax savings for out of court settlements

-With this without prejudice letter template you can be speaking their language and explaining to the employer why they would make significant tax savings themselves just by agreeing to your without prejudice offer and signing a settlement agreement with you.
+With this without prejudice letter template you can be speaking your employer’s language and explaining to them why they would make significant tax savings themselves just by agreeing to your without prejudice offer and signing a settlement agreement with you.

 Download this without prejudice letter and adapt it for use in your own UK workplace dispute.
 Best used if you want to leave your job with a decent settlement agreement exit package.